 Heat stay hot and roll past 76ers, 125-98

-Tyler Johnson scored 24 points off the bench, the Heat had six players in double figures and they rolled past the Philadelphia 76ers 125-98 on Wednesday night.
-Wayne Ellington made six 3-pointers for 18 points for Miami , which has won 10 of its past 11 at home.
+Tyler Johnson scored 24 points off the bench, and the Miami Heat never trailed in a 125-98 win over the Philadelphia 76ers on Wednesday night.

 Add your comments below